maheshmohanmr/complexPyTorch/README.md

 The syntax is supposed to copy the one of the standard real functions and modules from PyTorch.
 The names are the same as in `nn.modules` and `nn.functional` except that they start with `Complex` for Modules, e.g. `ComplexRelu`, `ComplexMaxPool2d` or `complex_` for functions, e.g. `complex_relu`, `complex_max_pool2d`.
-The only usage difference is that the forward function takes two tensors, corresponding to real and imaginary parts, and returns two ones too.

 ## BatchNorm